hananina/tic-tac-toe/README.md

 ##Game Description:
-Tic tac toe is a simple 2 players game. two players place ◯ or ✕ on the 3×3 board. you are playing with an ai player, and this is for keeping your score!
+Tic tac toe is a simple 2 players game. two players place "o" or "x" on the 3x3 board. you are playing with another player! when you create new game, there are two forms "user_o" and "user_x". new game always starts with user_o's turn. and "next_turn" property indicate the user who will play next move.

 given time.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.